 I fell in love with Copenhagen.
-And also with a guy from Copenhagen.
-Which is one of the reasons why I visited this city several times.
-Our love didn’t last, but my love for this city did.
-Copenhagen is beautiful.
 It has beautiful architecture, beautiful canals, beautiful people, beautiful parks, beautiful LEGO, beautiful knäckebröd, beautiful everything.
 Really. just go and see for yourself.

 For the ones who don’t know København is the capital city of Denmark, located on the Sjælland island, next to Sweden.
 To me it feels like Amsterdam, but a little happier, a little more sophisticated and a little less crowded.
 It’s full of cosy little coffee shops and charming cafés, beautiful green parks and lots of bikes.

 The vibe is just super hygge, which almost has the same meaning as the Dutch word gezellig as I described in my post about Amsterdam.
 According to the UN World Happiness Report the happiest people in the world even live in Copenhagen.
 So what is there to do and see in this City of Happiness you might think?